Mohamad Jamal Khweis, from Virginia, had gotten into Syria via Turkey in late 2015, Kurds say

-The soldiers thought he might be a suicide bomber and fired some shots before the man indicated he wanted to turn himself in, according to the U.S. official.
+The Kurdish soldiers, evidently fearing he could be a suicide bomber, fired shots at the approaching man before he indicated that he wanted to turn himself in, according to the U.S. official.

 In a video, the man appears to say that his father is Palestinian and his mother is an Iraqi, but that he holds U.S. citizenship.

 A U.S. State Department official, speaking on background, said reports indicate the man may have been fighting for ISIS before his surrender.